-• We share the US's net zero ambition and recognize that the energy transition is going to require investment from governments as well as companies.

-- That may result in some increased taxing. - Governments are in the best place to determine how they are going to fund their investments. - As negotiations continue about infrastructure, tax and climate policy proposals, we look forward to working with the Biden administration and Congress to provide information helpful to the process.
+- We share the US's net zero ambition and recognize that the energy transition is Formatted: Highlight going to require investment from governments as well as companies. - That may result in some increased taxing. - Governments are in the best place to determine how they are going to fund their investments. - As negotiations continue about infrastructure, tax and climate policy proposals, we look forward to working with the Biden administration and Congress to provide information helpful to the process. - We hope the reconciliation bill will include carbon pricing.